Authored by the expert who managed and guided the team behind the Colombia Property Pack

 Sources: Medellin Advisors, Double Double Cartagena, Travel Pulse

-14) Luxury homes in Bogotá and Medellín will stagnate as wealthy buyers flock to rural estates and second homes for investment.
+11) Luxury home prices in Bogotá and Medellín will grow more slowly as wealthy buyers invest in rural estates or second homes

-In Colombia, luxury homes in Bogotá and Medellín are seeing slower price growth as wealthy buyers turn their attention to rural estates and second homes.
+In Colombia, luxury home prices in Bogotá and Medellín are seeing slower growth as affluent buyers turn their attention to rural estates and second homes.

-Many affluent Colombians are now seeking a lifestyle that blends work, leisure, and nature, increasing the demand for rural living.
-The pandemic has made less crowded areas more appealing, pushing this trend even further.
+Many wealthy Colombians are now drawn to the idea of rural living, seeking a lifestyle that blends work, leisure, and nature.
+The pandemic has made these less crowded areas even more appealing, leading to a significant rise in demand for rural second homes.

 Developments like Cannúa are catching the eye of those interested in sustainable and eco-friendly living.
-These properties offer a unique mix of high-end amenities and green practices, making them attractive investments for those wanting a change of pace.
+These properties offer a mix of high-end amenities and sustainable practices, appealing to buyers who value both luxury and environmental responsibility.

-15) US and Canadian buyers will dominate Cartagena's market, skyrocketing prices by 15% in five years
+12) US and Canadian buyers will drive Cartagena property prices up by 15% over the next five years

 Cartagena is becoming a hotspot for US and Canadian property buyers.